dnfwlq8054/Ubuntu_netwrokRestart/README.md

 ## Hi.

-This program speeds up the network on Ubuntu.
+Ubuntu checks the network status every 60 seconds and restarts the network if disconnected.

 There is a download method.